 Who we are

-At Criteo, we connect 1.2 billion active shoppers with the things they need and love.
-Our technology takes an algorithmic approach to determining what user we show an ad to, when, and for what products.
-Our dataset is about 45 petabytes in Hadoop (more than 90 TB extra per day) and we take less than 10ms to respond to an ad request.
+At Criteo, we connect 1.5 billion active shoppers with the things they need and love.
+Our technology takes an algorithmic approach to predict what user we show an ad to, when, and for what products.
+Our dataset is about 50 petabytes in Hadoop (more than 120 TB extra per day) and we take less than 10ms to respond to an ad request.
 This is truly big data and machine learning without the buzzwords.
 If scale and complexity excite you, join us.

-Criteo AI Lab is pioneering innovations in online publishing and advertising.
-As the center of scientific excellence in the company, Criteo AI Lab in Grenoble, Paris, Palo Alto deliver both fundamental and applied scientific leadership through published research, product innovations and new technologies powering the company's products.
+The Criteo AI Lab is pioneering innovations in computational advertising.
+As the center of scientific excellence in the company, we deliver both fundamental and applied scientific leadership through published research, product innovations and new technologies powering the company’s products.

-- Offline testing/Metrics You can always compute the classification error on model predicting the probability of a click.
+- Design of Experiments/ Non-Parametric Statistics: You can always compute the classification error on models predicting the probability of a click.
 But is this really related to the online performance of a new model?
 What is the right offline metric that predicts online performance?

-- Optimization Stochastic gradient descent is great when you have lots of data.
-But what do you do when all data are not equal and you must distribute the learning over several hundred nodes?
+- Optimization: Stochastic gradient methods are great when you have lots of data.
+However, what does one do when all data are not equal and you must distribute the learning over several hundred nodes?

 What you'll do